-This is a sponsored post.
+This is a collaborative post.

 The Independent Pharmacy aims to provide consumers with high quality, online healthcare services.
 They provide a safe and effective service which is readily accessible and efficient for patients to use no matter what their problem is.

 The treatment styles varies massively for each individual but normally involves using some type of nasal spray twice a day, using eye drops when needed and taking some form of antihistamine tablet each day.

-When I have spent a few hours in the garden or even out in the park, I usually have to use eye drops as well as my eyes get extremely itchy and sore!
+When I have spent a few hours in the garden or even out in the park, I usually have to use eye drops as my eyes get extremely itchy and sore!
 This can really have an effect on how I enjoy being outside and has ended many fun evenings in the garden enjoying a glass of wine!

 Hay fever is something I will always have I imagine and something that I will always manage myself.
 It doesn’t worry me too much other than I hope Mia doesn’t end up with the same sinus problems and subsequent hay fever that I developed as I got older!
 Luckily Mario doesn’t suffer from hay fever so fingers crossed she takes after him!

 You can head over to The Independent Pharmacy for more information, to get any advice on how to manage your own symptoms, and to combat hay fever.
 It’s quick and easy to find treatments for even the most common and smallest of issues.